microsoft/fin-ops-doc-scripts/data-entity-technical-reports/readme.md

 # Run the data entity reports

-These are the report files.
+These are the report scripts.

 Script | Outputs
 ---|---